rackstar/blog/_posts/2016-03-14-primitive_data_type.markdown

 foo = 2; // foo is assigned to number 2
 ```

-You can think of it as if foo is given the value of number 1 on the first line then on the second line it is given a new value of 2.
-Value 1 is completed unaffected by the assignment of foo to value 2.
+Value 1 is completed unaffected by our assignment of foo to value 2 on the second line.
 <br />
 <br />